Ocrevus®

 What is Ocrevus®?

-Ocrevus® (ocrelizumab) is a monoclonal antibody approved for the treatment of both relapsing forms of multiple sclerosis (RMS) and primary progressive multiple sclerosis (PPMS) in adults.
-As part of the anti-CD20 therapy class, Ocrevus is designed to selectively target and deplete B cells — immune cells that play a critical role in the nerve damage seen in MS. Ocrevus® offers a powerful treatment option for patients across a broad spectrum of MS, helping to slow disease progression and reduce relapses, with a well-established safety profile.
+Ocrevus® (ocrelizumab) is a monoclonal antibody therapy used to treat both relapsing forms of multiple sclerosis (RMS) and primary progressive multiple sclerosis (PPMS) in adults.
+It belongs to a class of anti-CD20 therapies that target and deplete B cells — immune cells involved in the nerve damage caused by MS. For individuals living with MS, Ocrevus® provides a proven and effective treatment option that helps slow disease progression and reduce relapses.
+Its safety and efficacy have been well established, offering patients greater confidence in long-term disease management.

 Why Patients Choose Rocky Mountain Infusion Center to Receive Their Ocrevus® Infusion: